State Dept looking at AI to help workforce plan next career steps

 The State Department sees artificial intelligence as an increasingly valuable tool to meet its mission, and is looking at generative AI to help its employees chart the next step in their careers.

-Don Bauer, the chief technology officer of the State Department’s Bureau of Global Talent Management, said last month that the department recently obtained the Authority to Operate (ATO) AI on sensitive internal data.
+Don Bauer, the chief technology officer of the State Department’s Bureau of Global Talent Management, said last month that the department recently obtained an Authority to Operate (ATO) to use AI on sensitive internal data.

 “We’re literally looking at the next steps of how do we now leverage internal information and start making decisions that way,” Bauer said Feb.
 29 during a Federal News Network-moderated panel at ATARC’s AI Summit in Reston, Virginia.